Rachel Bluwstein: Biography

-She returned to Palestine on board the ship Ruslan and for a while joined the small agricultural kibbutz Degania, a settlement neighbouring her previous home at Kinneret.
+She returned to Palestine on board the ship Ruslan, dubbed the Mayflower of Israeli culture since along with Rachel, the historian Joseph Klausner, the artist Yitzhak Frenkel and the architect Zeev Rechter amongst others immigrated to Palestine. and for a while joined the small agricultural kibbutz Degania, a settlement neighbouring her previous home at Kinneret.
 However, shortly after her arrival she was diagnosed with tuberculosis, then an incurable disease.
 Now unable to work with children for fear of contagion, she was expelled from Degania and left to fend for herself.
 In 1925 she lived briefly in a small white house in the courtyard of the William Holman Hunt House at No. 64 Street of the Prophets in Jerusalem.
 She spent the rest of her life traveling and living in Tel Aviv, eking out a living by providing private lessons in Hebrew and French, and finally settled in a sanatorium for tuberculosis patients in Gedera.

 Rachel died on 16 April 1931 in Tel Aviv, at the age of 40.
 She is buried in the Kinneret Cemetery by Moshavat Kinneret in a grave overlooking the Sea of Galilee, following her wishes as expressed in her poem If Fate Decrees.
 Alongside her are buried many of the socialist ideologues and pioneers of the second and third waves of immigration.
 Naomi Shemer was buried near Rachel, according to Shemer's wish.